Table of contents

 British nationals

 While the most recent long-term international migration estimates for non-UK nationals are based on administrative data, there is currently no comparable administrative source available that measures the international migration movements of British nationals.
-However, census data provide an alternative source for estimating international migration of British nationals over the decade from YE June 2012 to YE June 2021, by looking at changes in the UK-born population and adjusting this to estimate migration of British nationals.
+However, census data provide an alternative source for estimating international migration of British nationals over the decade from the YE June 2012 to the YE June 2021, by looking at changes in the UK-born population and adjusting this to estimate migration of British nationals.
 We have therefore updated the back series of estimates of British nationals for this period using this approach.
+See our article Estimating UK international migration: 2012 to 2021 for more information.

 Further details on our current and previous methods are available in our Methods to produce provisional long-term international migration estimates methodology.

-Our release coincides with the publication of the Home Office’s latest immigration system statistics on GOV.UK for the period to the end of June 2023.
-Numbers of visas granted may indicate trends in the arrivals of non-EU long-term migrants but cannot indicate the net effect after further stays and emigration are taken into account.
+Our release coincides with the publication of the Home Office's latest immigration system statistics on GOV.UK and National Insurance numbers (NINos) allocated to adult overseas nationals entering the UK, both for the period to the end of March 2024.
+Numbers of visas granted may indicate trends in the arrivals of non-EU long-term migrants but cannot indicate the net effect after further stays and emigration as they are not taken into account.
 The Office for National Statistics (ONS) and the Home Office continue to work together closely to produce a consistent insight into UK international migration.

-Further information on strengths and limitations of the data sources are included in our Methods to produce provisional long-term international migration estimates methodology.
+Further information on strengths and limitations of the data sources are included in our methodology article Methods to produce provisional long-term international migration estimates.

 Impact of coronavirus (COVID-19)